rberenguel/pinta/README.md

 You can see how the HTML export looks (for light mode) [here](http://mostlymaths.net/pinta/media/pinta-example-light.html).

 The HTML file can also be loaded and contains a valid diagram (embedded as a comment).
+The HTML export has a CSS-only toggle between light and dark modes, you can export your preferred one but the reader can choose.

 ---